COS301-SE-2024/TailWaggr/docs/SRS Document.md

 5. **As a user,** I want to see the location of the vet clinic so that I can visit it.
 6. **As a user,** I want to see the vet's details so that I can contact them for an appointment.
 7. **As a user,** I want to find pet caretaker details so that I can find someone to take care of my pet.
+Of course, here is the formatted paragraph in Markdown:

+### Forums Subsystem

+1. **As a user,** I want to create forums so that I can initiate discussions on relevant topics about pets.
+2. **As a user,** I want to like a forum post so that I can show my appreciation for the content.
+3. **As a user,** I want to share a forum post so that I can spread useful information.
+4. **As a user,** I want to comment on a forum post so that I can participate in the discussion.